Flying at high altitudes (>1500 m above mean sea level)

 For flights above 1500 m (4900 ft) AMSL, the use of high-altitude propellers is recommended.

-With the normal propellers, you can take off up to 2500 m (8200 ft) AMSL.
+With the standard propellers, you can take off up to 2500 m (8200 ft) AMSL.
 For flying higher, you need the high-altitude propellers, which allow taking off at altitudes up to 4800 m (15.700 ft) AMSL and flying at altitudes up to 5000 m (16400 ft) AMSL.
+Due to heavy weight, LIDAR flights are only possible up to 3'500 m (11500 ft).

 High-altitude propellers can only be used from a home location above 1500 m.
-Normal propellers can only be used from a home location below 2500 m.
+Standard propellers can only be used from a home location below 2500 m.
 Between 1500 m and 2500 m, both types of propellers can be used.
 However, your flight time will be substantially higher with the high-altitude propellers.

 What are high-altitude propellers?